 Geodatabases store spatial and nonspatial data.
-File and workgroup geodatabases on Amazon Elastic Compute Cloud (EC2) instances or enterprise geodatabases stored in Amazon Relational Database Service (RDS) instances are intended to store data you serve from your ArcGIS Server sites on Amazon Web Services (AWS).
+File geodatabases on Amazon Elastic Compute Cloud (EC2) instances or enterprise geodatabases stored in Amazon Relational Database Service (RDS) instances are intended to store data you serve from your ArcGIS Server sites on Amazon Web Services (AWS).

 See the ArcGIS Server topic Data sources for ArcGIS Server for more information on registering geodatabases with an ArcGIS Server site.

 If you register the geodatabase as a managed database, you can publish data from your on-premises data sources and desktop applications to your GIS Server site on AWS, and ArcGIS will copy the data to the managed database.